-Upon completion of the initial 7-9 week training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Missile Technician role report to Basic Submarine School and Basic Mechanical Skills in Groton, CT, for 7 weeks.
+Upon completion of initial training at Recruit Training Command Great Lakes, (known as Boot Camp), those pursuing a Missile Technician role report to Basic Submarine School and Basic Mechanical Skills in Groton, CT, for 7 weeks.
 Here, they receive an introduction to basic submarine systems and mechanics.

 From there, they’ll move on to Class “A” (NIDA), Class “C” and AWS Replacement in Kings Bay, GA, where they receive advanced electronics, electricity, digital theory and mechanical systems and repair on Trident II and Tomahawk missiles and launching systems.